 Xbox Series X Design – How does the new console look?

-Now that the console has been officially revealed, it is much easier to determine the exact parts of its design.
+The console has been officially revealed and it’s much easier to determine the more specific parts of the design as the release closes in.
 The Verge posted images of the Xbox Series X being compared to the Xbox Series X and Xbox One X. It is one chunky fella, towering over both all of its siblings in terms of both height and width.

 In addition to these new images and size comparisons, we also have a concrete idea of all of the ports the Xbox Series X will have in both the front and back.
 We’ve listed all of them below: